khanhha/khanhha.github.io/_posts/2009-05-15-SMPL-model-introduction.md

 These 24 joints form the pose parameter of the model, which is vector of $(23\text{x}3)$ representing $23$ (except the origin joint) relative rotations of $23$ joints from their parent joints.
 Each rotation is encoded by a axis-angle rotation representation of $3$ scalar values, which is denoted by the $\boldsymbol{\theta}$ vector in the below figure.
 ![](/assets/images/smpl/axis_angle_rot.png)

 The relative rotations of 23 joints $(23\text{x}3)$ causes deformation to surrounding vertices.
 These deformations are captured by a matrix of (23x6890x3) which represents $23$ principal components of vertex displacements of $(6890x3)$.
-Therefore, given a new pose vector of 23 values, the final deformation will be calculated as a linear combination of these principal components.
+Therefore, given a new pose vector of relative rotation 23x3x3 values as weights, the final deformation will be calculated as a linear combination of these principal components.

 ```python
 # self.pose :   24x3    the pose parameter of the human subject